 Unleaded gasoline is also very convenient.
 It’s easy to find gas stations so you can fill up a container before you go camping.
 It may not be difficult to look for Coleman fuel, but unleaded gasoline is more widely available.

-Unfortunately, there are a few disadvantages for using unleaded gasoline compared to using Coleman Fuel.
+Unfortunately, there are a few disadvantages to using unleaded gasoline compared to using Coleman Fuel.
 First, it’s a little messy to use and will most likely leave some residue.
 You will need to clean your lantern or stove more often.
 But even with frequent cleaning, petrol can still clog up the tubes of your generators faster, so your appliance will need repair more sooner than later.

-Gasoline also has a low flash point.
+Gasoline also has a low flashpoint.
 It’s good in a way because it means it’s highly flammable (so it ignites well).
 However, it is not as safe as those with high flash points (like kerosene).

 In the long run, however, you’ll be saving a lot by using gasoline.
 You can use what you’ve saved to replace the parts or the whole appliance.
 Even then it’ll still be a cheaper choice.
 When using gasoline, you have to remember that it has a brief shelf life.
 You can extend it by using a stabilizer, and that would still be a cheaper option.